as of 03/10/2022

-About suppressors and cleaning them too;
+About suppressors, the companies that make them and cleaning them too;

 We also know from experience that from time to time a quality suppressor needs to be cleaned.
 Different calibers have different stages of required cleaning.
 Those calibers, hand loads, and cartridges that expel non-burned gun powder need to be cleaned more often to insure the safe use of the suppressor.
 What happens is that the non-burned gunpowder accumulates in the suppressor and can detonate damaging the suppressor and possibly injuring the shooter or nearby observers.
 We are aware of this issue happening more than once.

 Users of quality suppressors should be cautious of all subsonic rounds that might not burn all the gunpowder each time it is fired.
 Often a “sizzle” can be heard upon firing as the gunpowder ignites when the firearm is fired.
 Listen carefully.
 There were recent (2012-13) problems with 17 caliber factory loaded ammunition causing suppressors to detonate.
 Documented injuries have occurred.
 We have direct experience with sunsonic 45-70 loaded rounds causing damaging to the suppressor and burning non-burnt powder on each shot.

 When non burnt powder ignites in the suppressor it causes accelerated wear and actual damage to the inside of the suppressor along with possible injury to the user or nearby observers.
 We have seen where the entire internal parts of the suppressor have be burned away by this problem.
 The user of a suppressor MUST be careful at all times.

 Quality suppressors that do not have non-burnt powder issues do not need regular cleaning in general.
 In fact cleaning too often reduces the effectiveness.
 The goal of cleaning a suppressor is to remove excess carbon and dangerous non burned powder.
 Additionally there is generally a carbon buildup in the firearms crown and at the first baffle that should be cleared away.